kingaa/sbied/syllabus.md

 In the spirit of ensuring an efficient and enjoyable learning experience for everyone, we establish the following specific rules to govern our conduct.

 1. ***Have a sense of humor!***
-   In online courses, many things can go wrong.
+   In every course, things go wrong, but it takes an online course to really push the envelope!
    Let's be generous and tolerant toward one another, and always willing to laugh!
 1. ***During live plenary discussions, turn on your audio and video only for questions***.
    Live plenary discussions will be held over Zoom.